ksassnowski/venture-docs/docs/should-you-use-this-package.md

 Let's look at the example from the introduction again.
 This is the dependency graph that we are trying to model.

 ![](/workflow.svg)

+This is where it starts to get interesting.
+You have a workflow with very complex interdependencies between jobs.
+Some jobs depend on more than one step to finish, some only one a single job and some don't have any dependencies at all.